Perry Roshan-Zamir – Co-Chair

 An avid surfer, diver, musician and ocean enthusiast, Mr. Martin has had a passion for the ocean throughout his life.
 As a former graduate of Outward Bound and the National Outdoor Leadership School (NOLS) Kenya program, his passion for outdoor pursuits has led to diving with great white sharks, summiting Mount Kenya and seeking out adventures along coastlines around the world.
 Mr. Martin lives in Malibu with his wife, Julie, and spends his free time in the water.

 Robert is a former Board Chair of the Reef Check Foundation.
 He graduated from the University of California Riverside with a B.S. in Environmental Science and from Pepperdine University with an MBA in finance.
 Robert’s career spans over the transportation, management, and finance industries.
-He currently teaches at universities and develops forecasts models for the Reluctant Capitalist.
+He currently teaches at universities and is the CEO of the Clatch Fund.

 Bill McIlvene is a successful entrepreneur in multiple industries.
 He initially began his career in electronic component distribution.
 After realizing he was his own best boss, he branched out to start his own electronics company supporting the telecom industry, Bond Technologies.
 He prosperously grew the startup company to 250 employees and 3 locations in the western US region which he sold in 2000 to private equity.
 After enjoying the thrill of his creation, he later went on to start and grow numerous businesses in a diverse range of industries.
 These included motorcycle manufacturing, hospitality including several restaurants and bars, as well as residential real estate development.